 11. You're Eating Too Many Snacks

-Others believe that the fewer snacks you eat, the less insulin surges your body will have to deal with, so you'll mobilize more fat in between meals.
-Again, a lot depends on whether you're insulin resistant, or not.
+Others believe that the fewer snacks you eat, the fewer insulin surges your body will have to deal with, so you'll mobilize more fat in between meals.
+Again, the body will do strange things on low carb if you are insulin sensitive, rather than insulin resistant.

 What matters is the amount of calories consumed within a 24 hour period, so eating too many snacks can interfere with weight loss, especially if you're not tracking what you eat.